berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

         git vbr

-Go to the page for your fork on GitHub, select your 'issue-with-xxx' development branch, and click the `Compare & pull request` button.
-If you need to make any adjustments to your pull request, just push the updates to GitHub.
-Your pull request will automatically track the changes on your development branch and update.
+Visit the page for your fork on GitHub.

+- select your `issue-with-xxx` development branch
+- click the `Compare & pull request` button.

+Suppose you do not need to make any adjustments, i.e., resolve conflicts for your pull request.
+Then, your pull request will automatically track the changes on your development branch and update until you are ready.
+If there are no conflicts, push the updates to the original author's repository.

-## Creating an issue
+## Last pull request tasks

-Create a new  `Issue` in the owners repository and mention that a pull request for 'issue-with-xxx' now exists and, that it solves the problem.
+GitHub will automatically add a notice on the author issue tracker if the issue number is in the branch or commit message.
+Therefore no separate new issue needs to be created.
+Otherwise, create a new  `Issue` in the owner's repository and mention that a pull request for `issue-with-xxx` now exists and that it solves the problem, but usually, the issue is first created and then a PR.

-## When PR has been accepted and merged
+## When your PR has been accepted and merged by the original author

-When your work has been accepted and merged, remove your development branch since it is not needed any more.
+Remove your development branch `issue-with-xxx` when merged by the author.
+The local branch is not needed anymore.

         # Remove development branch
         git sw2 master